hirosystems/stacks-subnets/docs/how-to-guides/event-dispatcher.md

 ...
 ```

-The `stacks-node` will then execute HTTP POSTs to the configured endpoint in two events:
+The `stacks-node` will then execute HTTP POSTs to the configured
+endpoint in two events:

 1. A new Stacks block is processed.
 2. New mempool transactions have been received.

 These events are sent to the configured endpoint at two URLs:

-## `POST /new_block`
+### `POST /new_block`

-This payload includes data related to a newly processed block and any events emitted from Stacks transactions during the block.
+This payload includes data related to a newly processed block,
+and any events emitted from Stacks transactions during the block.

-If the transaction originally comes from the parent microblock stream preceding this block, the microblock-related fields will be filled in.
+If the transaction originally comes from the parent microblock stream
+preceding this block, the microblock related fields will be filled in.

 Example: